The Workshop for December 2016 just concluded to rave reviews! Thanks to everyone who came: Writers, Faculty and

 The info below pertains to the December 2016 workshop but will in large parts also be applicable to the December 2017 workshop.
 There will be no workshop in March 2017.
-Find out when we open for registration and other news: Join our Mailing List!
+Find out when we open for registration for December and other news: Join our Mailing List!

 Here are three reasons why ours is the best workshop in the known multiverse!